 Libby B Bushell is an author and wildlife guide, specializing in the Coastal Alaskan Brown Bear and the Emperor Penguin of Antarctica.
-Between guiding seasons, she writes about nature and people: same, same.
+She writes a biweekly column: Dispatch from Katmai for the Homer Independent Press.

 Libby B’s essay, “Homage to a Halibut Eye” won the international Moth Nature Writing Prize in 2023, published in the Irish Times.
 Her recent essay, “Antarctic Hope” is featured in issue 167 of Backcountry Magazine, published in March, 2026.
 Read “The Augustine Dream,” published in issue 161 of Backcountry.